Welcome to ‘More Than’.

 When I received this piece, my instinct was to smash it.
-During 2020, the Covid-19 pandemic and prolonged lockdown restrictions started to have an impact on our mental health and the economy, my reaction to smashing this bust was my way of letting out my frustrations at the on-going situation.
-I still had to be careful with my smashing as I wanted Juliet and the essence her work to come through the final piece.
+During 2020, the Covid-19 pandemic and prolonged lockdown restrictions started to have an impact on our mental health and the economy.
+My urge to smash this bust was my way of letting out my frustrations at the on-going situation.
+I still had to be careful in my destruction, as I wanted Juliet and the essence her work to come through in the final piece.

-By coincidence, during the same time, I was walking my dogs in the woods and I happened to come across a desk that was dumped.
-At close inspection, it contained a drawer that had not succumbed to the elements.
+By coincidence, during the same time, I was walking my dogs in the woods and I happened to come across a desk that had been dumped.
+On close inspection, it contained a drawer that had not succumbed to the elements.
 So, I took the drawer.
-The found drawer, made from MDF would become a frame/vessel taken from the woods but not of the woods.
+The found drawer, made from MDF, would become a frame/vessel taken from the woods, but not of the woods.

 Reflecting on this process, I can’t help but think about the ownership of the piece.
-Although we agreed as a group that the final piece is attributed to the artist that made it, I felt that in my case this piece is more of a collaboration as the bust can still be recognised.
-Maybe, I should have destroyed it more to remove any link with the original artist?
+Although we agreed as a group that the final piece is attributed to the artist that made it; I felt that, in my case this piece is more of a collaboration, as the bust can still be recognised.
+Maybe, I should have destroyed it further to remove any link with the original artist?
 I also wonder, what were Juliet’s original intentions for this bust?

-The process of this project and the shattered bust reminds me of Corneila Parker’s work where she destroyed things to reassemble them.
-Her process as well as the materials are just as important as the final piece.
-Working with the potential of a disused item, which is what each of the artists had to do when they received the unwanted piece of work, creating something new and meaningful
+The process of this project and the shattered bust reminds me of Cornelia Parker’s work, where she destroyed things in order to reassemble them.
+Her process, as well as the materials, are just as important as the final piece.
+The potential of the disused item was transmuted and realised by what each of the 14 artists created, into something newly meaningful.

 Several ideas occurred to me but in each case I tried to anticipate the outcome – daft because that’s never possible.
 I did not want to interfere with the work irreversibly.